 There are different platforms online to sell your clothes.

-1. Sell Clothes on Jiji
+A. Sell Clothes on Jiji

 B. Sell Clothes on Jumia

-3. Sell Clothes on Konga
+C. Sell Clothes on Konga

-That’s all in this article.
+That is all in this article.
 As usual, let me know if I missed any part of this article.
 Also, let me know if there are topics you want me to write about on the blog or talk about on our YouTube Channel or maybe our podcast.
 This is a video on the clothing business in Nigeria for further knowledge.